-Note: Monthly broadband plans (Flber and cable modem) exclusive of taxes Source: Company website, CRISIL Research
+Note: Monthly broadband plans (Fibre and cable modem) exclusive of taxes

+Source: Company website, CRISIL Research

-Fixed broadband have become more affordable in the recent years
+Fixed broadband has become more affordable in the recent years

-Fixed broadband in India have seen increased adoption over the last five year.
-As per the International Telecommunication Union(ITU), the fixed broadband process have declined in India with average monthly package costing 5.18 USD in 2020 declining from 6.42 USD in the year 2016.
-On the similar lines the cost measured as percentage of gross national income per capita have also declined from 4.84% in the year 2016 to 3.17% in the year 2020.
+Fixed broadband in India has seen increased adoption over the last five years.
+As per the International Telecommunication Union (ITU), the fixed broadband process has declined in India with average monthly package costing 5.28 USD in 2021 declining from 6.42 USD in the year 2016.
+On similar lines the cost measured as percentage of gross national income per capita have also declined from 4.84% in the year 2016 to 3.32% in the year 2021.